 The Social Network | May 18

 Despite Facebook going through what can only be described as a rather sticky situation at the moment, The Social Network is still a movie that I never get tired of watching.
-Capturing Mark Zuckerberg’s and Facebook’s rise to become the world’s most dominate social platform, The Social Network unearths the birth of Zuckerberg’s creation that pulled together a collection of genius’s before tearing them apart.
+Capturing Mark Zuckerberg’s and Facebook’s rise to become the world’s biggest social platform, The Social Network unearths the birth of Zuckerberg’s creation that pulled together a collection of genius’s before tearing them apart.
 And with a 96% rating on Rotten Tomatoes, it’s an absolute must-see.

 Ibiza | May 25

 I adored Gillian Jacobs in LOVE, so I can’t wait to spend my movie night watching her as she stars alongside Vanessa Bayer and Phoebe Robinson in this Netflix Original movie.
 You can NEVER go wrong with a good rom-com, and Ibiza sounds like a good old duvet movie, best accompanied by a tub of Ben & Jerry’s.
-Plus, by the sounds of it it’ll make you want to book a holiday to both Barcelona and Ibiza ASAP.
+Plus, by the sounds of it, it’ll make you want to book a holiday to both Barcelona and Ibiza ASAP.